USDA-ARS-GBRU/MicroMPN_data-files/README.md

 **2. Folder**: MicroMPN_soil_only_microcosm

-- This folder contains the data corresponding to soil-only microcosms.
+- This folder contains the MPN and CFU data corresponding to soil-only microcosms.

    - 2.1. *Subfolder*: micrompn